akshayka/papers/summaries/monga2017tensorflow.md

 * An interesting problem that remains unsolved (at Google, at the time of writing the paper): How can we accommodate dynamic dataflow graphs for tasks like deep reinforcement learning?
+* I think it would be useful if TensorFlow & researchers were together working on the problem of intelligent initialization for nonconvex problems.